OpenAI o3: Capabilities

 Reinforcement learning was used to teach o3 to "think" before generating answers, using what OpenAI refers to as a "private chain of thought".
 This approach enables the model to plan ahead and reason through tasks, performing a series of intermediate reasoning steps to assist in solving the problem, at the cost of additional computing power and increased latency of responses.

 o3 demonstrates significantly better performance than o1 on complex tasks, including coding, mathematics, and science.
 OpenAI reported that o3 achieved a score of 87.7% on the GPQA Diamond benchmark, which contains expert-level science questions not publicly available online.

 On SWE-bench Verified, a software engineering benchmark assessing the ability to solve real GitHub issues, o3 scored 71.7%, compared to 48.9% for o1.
 On Codeforces, o3 reached an Elo score of 2727, whereas o1 scored 1891.

 On the Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI) benchmark, which evaluates an AI's ability to handle new logical and skill acquisition problems, o3 attained three times the accuracy of o1.

-o3-mini performance

-According to OpenAI's January 2025 report on o3-mini, adjusting "reasoning effort" significantly affects performance, especially for STEM tasks.
-Moving from low to high reasoning effort raises accuracy on OpenAI's AIME 2024 (different from the MathArena AIME benchmark), GPQA Diamond, and Codeforces, typically by 10–30%.
-With high effort, o3-mini (high) achieved 87.3% on AIME 2024, 79.7% on GPQA Diamond, 2130 Elo on Codeforces, and 49.3 on SWE-bench Verified.